 - whole grains

-Bad carbs are simple carbohydrates that are easily broken down and quickly cause blood sugar levels to spike.
+Bad carbs, or simple carbohydrates, are easy for the body to break down and quickly cause blood sugar levels to spike.

 Examples of bad carbs include: